calowe2/comp423-course-notes/docs/tutorials/go-setup.md

 git commit -m "Initial commit with README" # (1)
 ```

 1. Now our project has a readme file!!
+The echo command here in combination with > adds the text to our README file.

 ### Step 2: Setting up a Remote Repository on GitHub